Developing a Successful Pulmonary Embolism (PE) Programme

-In order to facilitate a rapid, robust response to the diagnosis of PE, it is important to establish a multidisciplinary pulmonary embolism response team (PERT) and implement a PE Pathway.
+The high degree of variability in patient presentation and outcome from pulmonary embolism makes it a disease process that requires a multidisciplinary approach.
+In order to facilitate a rapid, robust response to the diagnosis of pulmonary embolism, it is important to establish a multidisciplinary pulmonary embolism response team (PERT) that allows for shared ownership of the PE pathway.

-The PERT model is based on existing multidisciplinary teams such as heart teams and rapid response teams.
-A PERT is composed of clinicians from the range of specialties involved in the treatment of PE, including pulmonology, critical care, interventional radiology, cardiology and cardiothoracic surgery among others.
+The PERT model, otherwise known as the circle strategy, is based on existing multidisciplinary teams such as heart teams and rapid response teams.
+A PERT is composed of clinicians from the range of specialties involved in the treatment of PE, including pulmonology, critical care, interventional radiology, cardiology and cardiothoracic surgery, among others.

 *Treater (EKOS User): Clinicians treating with EKOS are typically interventional cardiologists, interventional radiologists, cardiothoracic, cardiovascular or vascular surgeons.